ehrlich89/forensics/README.md

 - Messages logged over a long period of time can be transformed to status reports and periodically sent to a beacon management platform.
 A webservice e.g. can use these reports to estimate the device's position and generate a heatmap.

 #### Aggregating
-- A sequence of identical becon messages can be aggregated to average the messages' RSSI.
+- A sequence of identical becon messages can be aggregated to average the RSSI.
 The averaging algorithm uses a linearly weighted moving average filter.

 #### Triggering
 - A stream of beacon messages can trigger actions based on different time and location based parameters.
 Currently supported action parameters are: